RonCollins-MM/alx-files_manager/README.md

-# alx-files_manager
+# Files manager

-A simple platform to upload and view files built with JavaScript
+## The objective is to build a simple platform to upload and view files

+Implements:

+- User authentication via a token
+- List all files
+- Upload a new file
+- Change permission of a file
+- View a file
+- Generate thumbnails for images